She wasn’t what you would call beautiful. She was just a red-haired

 Looking past her, I could see through a long, broad living room,

-man with iron-gray hair lay on a hospital bed under a sheet, with
+A man with iron-gray hair lay on a hospital bed under a sheet,

-his toes sticking straight up.
-His head was flung back as if he
+with his toes sticking straight up.
+His head was flung back as

 rubber hoses and tanks and stuff, beside the bed.
 A fluorescent